watir/watirbook/installation/windows.md

     http://code.google.com/p/selenium/wiki/ChromeDriver.
     (...)

 You have to download chromedriver from [chromedriver.storage.googleapis.com/index.html](http://chromedriver.storage.googleapis.com/index.html).
 Unzip the file and put it in any folder that is in your `PATH`.
-If you do not know what that is, see Internet Explorer chapter.
-Move the file to `C:\Ruby200\bin`.
+If you do not know what is `PATH`, see Internet Explorer chapter.
+In short, move the file to Ruby folder, probably `C:\Ruby200\bin`.

 Let's try again: